unraid/docs/docs/unraid-os/manual/shares.md

 - A New_Movies folder can be created on each disk allowed by the include and exclude disk settings.
-A new New_Movies folder will be created on the next disk in line when the allocation method calls for unRAID to begin filling the next disk.
+A new New_Movies folder will be created on the next disk in line when the allocation method calls for Unraid to begin filling the next disk.
 Note that the New_Movies folder will only be created on the next disk in line when it is necessary and not when the share is created.